Prime Minister of Mauritius: Republic

-After the country became a Republic on 12 March 1992, the President became the Head of State.
-The President holds prerogative powers which includes summoning, prorogation and dissolution of parliament including appointment of the Prime Minister and Cabinet.
-The Prime Minister has the constitutional duty to advise him/her when to exercise these prerogatives.
+After the country became a republic on 12 March 1992, the president became the head of state.
+The president holds prerogative powers which includes summoning, prorogation and dissolution of parliament including appointment of the prime minister and Cabinet.
+The prime minister has the constitutional duty to advise him/her when to exercise these prerogatives.

-On 12 March 1992, Mauritius became a Republic State, with a new constitution in 1992, the terms of the General Elections was regulated to 5 years.
-Since then, each 5 years elections take place and a new Prime Minister is elected.
-After the 1995 General Election, Dr. Navin Ramgoolam became Prime Minister of Mauritius for the first time.
-However, he lost the 2000 General Election.
-In 2000, the Prime Minister's office was shared between two leaders, Sir Anerood Jugnauth spent 3 years as Prime Minister and Paul Bérenger spent 2 years.
-After the 2005 General Election, Dr. Navin Ramgoolam became the Prime Minister of Mauritius again.
-In 2010 General Election, he was re-elected and remained in office.
-The 2014 General Election returned Sir Anerood Jugnauth to the Prime Minister's office.
+On 12 March 1992, Mauritius became a republic, with a new constitution in 1992, the terms of the general elections were regulated to five years.
+Since then, every five years, elections have taken place and a new prime minister is elected.
+After the 1995 general election, Dr Navin Ramgoolam became Prime Minister of Mauritius for the first time.
+However, he lost the 2000 general election.
+In 2000, the prime minister's office was shared between two leaders: Sir Anerood Jugnauth spent three years as prime minister and Paul Bérenger spent two years.
+After the 2005 general election, Dr. Navin Ramgoolam became the prime minister again.
+In the 2010 general election, he was re-elected and remained in office.
+The 2014 general election returned Anerood Jugnauth to the prime minister's office.
+Pravind Jugnauth was appointed as prime minister by President Ameenah Gurib-Fakim on 23 January 2017, following the resignation of his father and coalition leader Anerood Jugnauth.
+Pravind won the 2019 general election, which kept the MSM in power.

 Oaths

-According to the third Schedule of the Constitution of Mauritius, an oath under this section shall be administered by the Prime Minister.
+According to the third schedule of the Constitution of Mauritius, an oath under this section shall be administered by the Prime Minister.